krisleech/inverse-attr/README.md

 # InverseAttr

-Provides macros which provides the inverse of an attribute.
+Provides a macro which adds methods to return the inverse of another.

 ## Installation